 - 3rd degree: area will feel hard & waxy, swollen, with blackening of tissue, and necrosis.
 Permanent damage to tissue and nerves has occurred.

 Frostbite causes pain, and decreased mobility/disfigurement.
 It can temporarily cause low sperm count in roosters and decreased egg production in hens.

 Surprisingly, it’s not just the cold- its moisture and the cold which causes frostbite.
 It can be caused by a variety of things in combination: low temperature, wind chill, length of exposure, lack of shelter, moisture, high altitude and decreased circulation in older birds.

 Many of these things can be prevented or adjusted- more on that later!

-If you think your hens have got frostbite, here are some signs which you should look out for:
+If you think you have a frostbitten chicken, here are some signs that you should look out for: